danmbrown/city-of-whispers/Characters.md

 - **Occult Connection**: Deep knowledge of the mystic arts
 - **Planar Sorcery**: Drawing power from other planes of existence

-## Ties and Secrets
+## Connections
+If the trade of goods, services, and information is the city's lifeblood, then its soul is the connections between people and to the neighborhoods.
+Your character's connections are represented by their Network attribute, but they also have connections to specific individuals and to the city's districts.

+> When you use a Connection to a person or neighborhood, you can roll with advantage.
+But rolling a 1 or a 2 reveals that the connection is not a strong as you thought.

-If the trade of goods, services, and information is the city's lifeblood, then its soul is the connections between people.
-Your character's connections are represented by their Network attribute, but they also have Ties to specific individuals.
-A Tie is a person who holds a unique place in the character's life, whether they are known intimately to each other.
-Your character knows something about their Ties, a secret that can give them a bit of leverage or help them out of a bind.
+A Connection to a person represents the unique relationship in the character's life, regardless of whether they are known intimately to each other.
+Your character knows something about their Connections, a secret that can give them a bit of leverage or help them out of a bind.

 Secrets are defined by Areas of Insight -- the aspect of the Tie's life that you know something about.